andmikey/Wikiart-classification/README.md

 - An encoder, which takes as input the image and uses progressive convolutional layers (followed by batch norm and dropout layers) to reduce the images from 3-channel 416x416 tensors to a 1-channel 10x10 tensor. **The 10x10 tensor output by the encoder is the model's compressed representation of the image.**
 - A decoder, which is the mirror image of the encoder.

 The autoencoder is trained in encodings.py.
-To track the training progress, I use the mean-squared error loss to compare how close the autoencoder's generated image is to the actual image.
+To track the training progress, I use the mean-squared error to compare how close the autoencoder's generated image is to the actual image.

 After training the encoder for 100 epochs, the mean loss per epoch plateaus, but is still fairly high: